ilastik/ilastik.github.io/documentation/objects/objects.md

  Exporting a table to `h5` is most suitable for more involved post-processing, e.g. with Python.
  In addition to the table data, images of the respective objects can be included in the `h5` file, see _Settings_.
  * _Features_: Select the features to be included in the exported table.
+ For the [Inputs: Raw Data, Label Image], a column `original_oid` indicating the object id in the supplied label image.
  * _Settings_: Only applicable for `h5` export.
  Per default only the bounding box of each object is exported.
  A margin can be configured to include context around this bounding box (size in pixels/voxels).
  Alternatively, it is also possible to include the whole image instead of the individual object images.

 ## HDF5 export format